blahcat/blahcat.github.io/_posts/2016-06-13-armpwn-challenge.md

 there a perfect practice case.
 On top of that, I had nothing better to do yesterday ☺

-This is challenge was really fun, and made so much easier thanks to `gef` especially to defeat real-life protections (NX/ASLR/PIC/Canary), and on a different architecture (Intel is so '90).
+This challenge was really fun, and made so much easier thanks to `gef` especially to defeat real life protections (NX/ASLR/PIC/Canary), and on a different architecture (Intel is so '90).
 This is mostly why I'm doing this write-up, but feel curious and do it by yourself.
 Fun time ahead guaranteed ☺